melihgl/melihgl/README.md

 _**2018**_ Edirne Merkez Sinanköy Excavation (Under the direction of Prof. Dr. Engin Beksaç). <br/>

 ## Hobbies
-&emsp; I am interested in the disciplines of <u>**botany**</u> and <u>**astronomy**</u> as a hobby.
+&emsp; I am interested in the disciplines of _**botany**_ and _**astronomy**_ as a hobby.
 Apart from these two, I am interested in every aspect of life.
 I am far from a view that the sciences are separated from each other by sharp boundaries.
 I continue to learn and enjoy everything I am curious about. <br/>

 ## Languages or Technologies I Know
 <img align="left" alt="JavaScript" width="50px" src="https://raw.githubusercontent.com/github/explore/cebd63002168a05a6a642f309227eefeccd92950/topics/c/c.png"/>